-The panel/speakers at this webinar will be discussing issues, current judicial and practice trends arising out of the judgment of Supreme Court of India’s on Indian Oil Corporation v.
+provisions.
+The panel/speakers at this webinar discussed on, current judicial and practice trends arising out of the judgment of Supreme Court of India’s on Indian Oil Corporation v.
 NCC Limited.
-Specifically, the speakers shall cover (1) notification of claims in construction contracts: time-bar in clauses as a condition precedent; (2) accord and satisfaction between the parties: whether it can be an issue of arbitrability for the court; (3) arbitrability in construction arbitrations; and (4) excepted matters in construction contracts.
+Specifically, the speakers covered (1) notification of claims in construction contracts: time-bar in clauses as a condition precedent; (2) accord and satisfaction between the parties: whether it can be an issue of arbitrability for the court; (3) arbitrability in construction arbitrations; and (4) excepted matters in construction contracts.